-This Safeguarding & Child Protection Policy is available on the Kirklees Business Solutions School Safeguarding Officers page website and is reviewed and ratified annually
+This Safeguarding & Child Protection Policy is available on the Kirklees Business Solutions School Safeguarding Officers page website and is reviewed and ratified annually.

-Part 1 of this policy is for all staff and governors
+Part 1 of this policy is for all staff and governors.

-Part 2 is principally for use by Designated Safeguarding Staff, lead governors, and senior leadership teams
+Part 2 is principally for use by Designated Safeguarding Staff, lead governors, and senior leadership teams.

 Part 2 of this policy document has a suite of model Pro-forma for schools to adapt to support their inhouse safeguarding arrangements.
+Please delete any pro-formas that are not relevant and add any that are bespoke to your school safeguarding arrangements.

-Academic Designated Deputy Designated Nominated Chair of year Safeguarding Lead Safeguarding Lead/s Governor Governors 2021-22 Janet Potter Sue Brooke-Mawson Liz Exley Rebecca Beaumont
+Academic Designated Deputy Designated Nominated Chair of year Safeguarding Lead Safeguarding Lead/s Governor Governors 2022-23 Janet Potter Sue Brooke-Mawson Liz Exley Becki Carol Haigh , Beaumont

-Policy Review date Date Ratified by governors Date Shared with staff September 2021 November 2021 September 2021
+Policy Review date Date Ratified by governors Date Shared with staff September 2022 November 2022 September 2022